Our Pick: Helinox

 Helinox Chair One

-On the bench: ~2 lb listed · the original Helinox design · wider, taller, more relaxed seat
+Field check: ~2 lb listed · the original Helinox design · wider, taller, more relaxed seat

 Before Helinox made the lightest chair, it made the right one.
 The Chair One is the original of the entire genre, the design every $40 clone on Amazon is tracing, and sitting in one explains why.
 The seat is wider and hangs higher than the Zero's, the fabric has more structure, and the geometry holds you in an actual lounging posture instead of a compact tuck.
 If the Chair Zero is the chair you tolerate brilliantly, the Chair One is the chair you would pick with your eyes closed.